AllocZero/EfficientDynamoDb/website/docs/dev_guide/high_level/read.md

 ## Projections

 Use projections to retrieve only specific attributes of item(s).
-All read operations support projection using the same API set.
+All read operations support projection using the same API.

 Use the `AsProjection<TProjection>()` method to get a projection to the specified class.